 Alternatively you can use the POST a new token API call to generate a token with the

 - Review the list of supported applications and versions.

 To integrate OneAgent into a container deployment with a Dockerfile in Google App Engine flexible environment and activate instrumentation of your application, add the following commands to your current Dockerfile.

 ARG DT_API_URL="https://<environmentID>.live.dynatrace.com/api" ARG DT_API_TOKEN="<token>" ARG DT_ONEAGENT_OPTIONS="flavor=default&include=<technology1>&include=<technology2>" ENV DT_HOME="/opt/dynatrace/oneagent" RUN mkdir -p "$DT_HOME" && \ wget -O "$DT_HOME/oneagent.zip" "$DT_API_URL/v1/deployment/installer/agent/unix/paas/latest?Api-Token=$DT_API_TOKEN&$DT_ONEAGENT_OPTIONS" && \ unzip -d "$DT_HOME" "$DT_HOME/oneagent.zip" && \ rm "$DT_HOME/oneagent.zip" ENTRYPOINT [ "/opt/dynatrace/oneagent/dynatrace-agent64.sh" ] CMD [ "executable", "param1", "param2" ] # the command of your application, for example, Java

 Note: The commands above that use

-unzip may fail if they aren't provided by the base image.
+unzip might fail if they aren't provided by the base image.

 Regarding the code snippet above:

-As it is shown in the code snippet, first, you need to define variables with default values using
+As shown in the code snippet, first, you need to define variables with default values using